FlixBus

-FlixBus (/de/; styled FLiXBUS) is a German brand that offers low-cost intercity coach services in Europe, North America, South America, Asia, and Australia.
-It is owned by Flix SE, which also operates FlixTrain, FlixCar, Kâmil Koç, and Greyhound Lines.
-FlixBus operates buses or – in many cases – just handles marketing, pricing, and customer service for a commission, on behalf of bus operators.
-In 2023, FlixBus had revenues of €2 billion and carried 81 million passengers of which 55 million were in Europe, 14 million were in Turkey, and 12 million were in North America.
+FlixBus (/de/; styled FLiXBUS) is a German brand that offers intercity bus services in 45 countries in Europe, North America, South America, Asia and Oceania, with over 300,000 daily connections.
+It is owned by Flix SE, which also operates FlixTrain, Kâmil Koç and Greyhound Lines.
+FlixBus operates buses or – in many cases – just handles network planning, scheduling, pricing, booking and marketing, as well as customer service, for a commission.